AJFaraday/Thud/docs/challenge.md

 The `controller` object is your client's interface with the game itself.
 You can find full documentation for the controller class here: https://github.com/AJFaraday/Thud/blob/main/docs/controller_interface.md

-It provides these methods to interrogate the state of the game:
+It provides these functions to interrogate the state of the game:

 * `turn()` - Current turn of the game
 * `scores()` - The current score